aredn/documentation/arednGettingStarted/node_admin.rst

 Radios & Antennas
 -----------------

 The **Radios & Antennas** display allows you to configure the radios on your node.
-If your device has more than one radio, you can configure them separately.
 Context-sensitive help is available by clicking the ``Help`` button.

+If your device has two radios, you can configure them separately but you cannot put them both into the same mode.
+For example, you can use one radio for Mesh RF while the second radio functions as a LAN Hotspot or a WAN Client (as described below).
+Some devices may not have any available radios, but some of the radio options will still be shown if they are applicable to the device.

 .. image:: _images/admin-radio-1.png
  :alt: Admin Radio Settings